dcramer/wp-lifestream/lifestream/readme.txt

 Lifestream displays your social feeds and photos much like you would see it on many of the social networking sites.

+Lifestream v0.2 extensions are NOT compatible with v0.1.
+You also will need to reactivate the plugin when updating from v0.1, as the database has changed.

 Requirements:

 * PHP 5.x